mariokreitz/pokedex-v2/README.md

 - **Issue: API request failures**
   **Solution**: Check if the `pokeapi-js-wrapper` configuration is correct and that the API rate limits are not exceeded.

+- **Issue: Changing Pokémon loading limit**
+  **Solution**: Be cautious with this setting, as the PokéAPI database may be incomplete.
+Adjust the limit carefully.

+## Known Issues ⚠️

+- **Localization**: English localization is 100% complete, while German localization is around 80% done.

 ## Changelog 📅

-- **v2.0.0**: Migrated to Angular 17 and integrated `pokeapi-js-wrapper` for enhanced API interactions.
+- **v2.0.0**: Official release with migration to Angular 17 and integration of `pokeapi-js-wrapper`.
+Added localization support and documentation.

 ## Acknowledgements 🙏